 - The non-traditional layout group actually felt physically bad while reading, displaying at times a prominent frown, a facial expression controlled by the area of the brain that governs emotion – the amygdala.

 - The group who read the non-traditional version overestimated the time it took them to finish the piece, indicating that reading felt longer.

-When arranging your landing page, make sure you use the visual cues we’ve come toy on to find the most important information on it.
+When arranging your post-click landing page, make sure you use the visual cues we’ve come to rely on to find the most important information on it.
 Otherwise, you risk losing your prospects to poor reading experience.